Ali54C/Qiime/README.md

 # Qiime
-workflow from past projects using QIIME
+Workflow from past projects using QIIME